Rukeanu/SQL-3/README.md

 | SQL Syntax Pattern                        | Don’t use direct numbers for identifiers of Primary Key and pizzeria                                                                                               |

-Please register new orders from Denis and Irina on February 24, 2022 for the new menu with "Sicilian Pizza".
+Please register new orders from Denis and Irina on February 24, 2022 for the new menu with "sicilian pizza".
 **Warning**: This exercise will probably cause you to change data in the wrong way.
 Actually, you can restore the original database model with data from the link in the Rules of the Day section and replay the script from Exercises 07, 08 and 09.